AnimMouse/animmouse-website/content/post/how-to-stream-hevc-on-youtube-hls-using-obs.md

 ---
-title: "How to Stream HEVC on YouTube HLS Using OBS"
+title: How to Stream HEVC on YouTube HLS Using OBS
-description: "Stream HEVC on YouTube using Open Broadcaster Software"
+description: Stream HEVC on YouTube using Open Broadcaster Software
 date: 2021-09-12T22:45:07+08:00
 tags:
   - OBS